 Angelica was admired by gentlemen as diverse as Benjamin Franklin, the Prince of Wales, the Marquis de Lafayette, Whig party leader Charles James Fox and playwright Richard Brinsely Sheridan.
 She was a patron of artists Benjamin West, John Trumbull, and Maria Cosway.
 She may (or may not) have had an affair with Thomas Jefferson, and she may (or may not) have had one with her brother-in-law Alexander Hamilton, too.

-So imagine my surprise when the lovely face, right, turned up in my Instagram feed this morning.
+So imagine my surprise when the lovely face, upper left, turned up in my Instagram feed this morning.
 Posted by the account of the Philip Mould Gallery in London, this portrait is by the well-known Georgian miniature painter Samuel Shelley (1750-1808).
 Shelley was famous for painting society beauties of the day, and this one - identified only as a portrait of a lady - is a gorgeous example of his work.

 There are only two other portraits of Angelica known today.
-One is a portrait of her with her son and servant by the American artist John Trumbull, detail, right, and the other a print after a painting by English artist Richard Cosway.
+One is a portrait of her with her son and servant by the American artist John Trumbull, detail, upper right, and the other a print after a painting by English artist Richard Cosway, lower left.
 To my eye, the Trumbull and Shelley portraits show the same woman.
 It's an uncommon face for an 18thc beauty: a long nose (which also turns up in portraits of her father), a small mouth, the dark, slightly close-set eyes.
 The Shelley miniature also seems to capture both the flirtatious charm and intelligence that Angelica's contemporaries all mention.

 From the clothes and hair style, I'd guess that this portrait was painted in the 1780s, the time when Angelica was living in London.
 The art world in London at the time was a small one; another portraitist, Maria Cosway, was one of Angelica's closest friends, and it's easy to imagine Maria introducing Samuel Shelley to Angelica as a possible patron.